 A blues guitarist whose one incendiary riff became a secret blueprint for the British Invasion and funk music alike.

-Bobby Parker operated in the shadows of fame, but his influence casts a long, undeniable shadow.
-The Washington, D.C.-based guitarist was a dynamic live performer, blending raw blues with a percussive, driving rhythm that felt like rock 'n' roll before the term fully caught up.
-His legacy, however, is cemented by a single song: 1961's 'Watch Your Step.'
+Bobby Parker wrote and recorded 'Watch Your Step' in 1961.
 Its stuttering, hypnotic guitar riff was a bolt of lightning.
-The Beatles, hungry for American sounds, heard it and absorbed its DNA; you can hear its direct echo in the intro to 'I Feel Fine' and the attitude of 'Day Tripper.'
-Simultaneously, that same rhythmic tension would later be cited as a precursor to funk.
-Parker never achieved mainstream stardom, spending decades as a revered club and festival attraction, a musician's musician whose compact discography held disproportionate power.
+The Beatles heard it and absorbed its DNA; its direct echo appears in the intro to 'I Feel Fine' and the attitude of 'Day Tripper.'
+That same rhythmic tension would later be cited as a precursor to funk.
+Parker never achieved mainstream stardom.
+The Washington, D.C.-based guitarist spent decades as a club and festival attraction, a musician's musician.
+He operated in the shadows of fame, but his influence casts a long shadow.
+His compact discography held disproportionate power.
 His story is a testament to how a perfect musical idea can travel far beyond its originator.

 1928–1945